awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 Here is how the process of using InSpec profiles with Systems Manager Compliance works\.

 1. Either identify predefined InSpec profiles that you want to use, or create your own\.
 You can use [predefined profiles](https://github.com/search?p=1&q=topic%3Ainspec+org%3Adev-sec&type=Repositories) on GitHub to get started\.
-For information about how to create your own InSpec profiles, see [Compliance Automation with InSpec](https://learn.chef.io/modules/learn-the-inspec-basics#/)\.
+For information about how to create your own InSpec profiles, see [Chef InSpec Profiles](https://www.inspec.io/docs/reference/profiles/)\.

 1. Store profiles in either a public or private GitHub repository, or in an S3 bucket\.